microsoft/Application-Insights-Workbooks/Documentation/DataSources/LogsBestPracticesAndHints.md

 | top 1 by isMissing asc
 ```

 This query will return `1` if the `AzureDiagnostics` table doesn't exist in the workspace.
 If the real table doesn't exist, the "fake" row of the MissingTable will be returned.
 If any columns exist in the schema for the `AzureDiagnostics` table, a `0` will be returned.
 You could use this as a parameter value, and [conditionally hide](../Interactivity.md#conditional-visibility) your query steps unless the parameter value is 0.
-You could also use the optional conditional visibility to show a text step to say that the current workspace does not hve the missing table, and send the user to documentation on how to onboard.
+You could also use the optional conditional visibility to show a text step to say that the current workspace does not have the missing table, and send the user to documentation on how to onboard.

 Instead of hiding steps, you may just want to have no rows as a result.
 In that case, you can change the `MissingTable` to be an empty datatable with the appropriate matching schema: